amills12/NutShell/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-command interpreter for a Korn shell-like command language in C/C++ using Lex and Yacc running under Unix.
+Command interpreter for a Korn shell-like command language in C/C++ using Lex and Yacc running under Unix.

 ### Built With